VIRGINIA MARINE RESOURCES COMMISSION

 The purpose of this chapter is to (i) reduce fishing mortality in the tautog fishery to assure that overfishing does not occur and (ii) increase the spawning stock biomass.

 The following words and terms, when used in this chapter, shall have the following meaning unless the context clearly indicates otherwise.

 "Tautog" means any fish of the species Tautoga onitis.

 4VAC20-960-30.
 Minimum size limits.

-B. The minimum size of tautog harvested for recreational purposes shall be 16 inches, total length.
+B. The minimum size of tautog harvested for recreational purposes shall be 16 inches in total length.

-C. It shall be unlawful for any person to possess any tautog smaller than the designated minimum size limit.
+C. It shall be unlawful for any person to possess any tautog of a length less than the designated minimum size limit.